Skip to content

 IRS Implications for Preparer Credentials

 The IRS can revoke your Electronic Filing Identification Number (EFIN) if you fail to maintain adequate security safeguards.
 Without an EFIN, you cannot e-file returns on behalf of clients — effectively ending your practice.
-The IRS also expects preparers to self-report data breaches promptly, and a missing WISP significantly weakens your position in any subsequent review.
-Understanding the full scope of IRS WISP requirements for tax professionals is essential to protecting your EFIN and preparer credentials.
+The IRS can also refer cases to the Office of Professional Responsibility (OPR) for enrolled agents and other credentialed professionals.
+During compliance visits, IRS reviewers routinely ask to see the firm's WISP, and the frequency of these visits has increased significantly.

 Breach Liability and Client Trust

 Beyond regulatory penalties, a data breach without a documented WISP exposes your firm to civil litigation from affected clients.
 Courts and arbitration panels view the absence of a written security plan as a failure of professional duty.
 The reputational cost of a publicized breach — clients whose Social Security numbers and financial records were exposed — can permanently damage a practice built over decades.
-The cyber risk management framework for small businesses provides additional context on quantifying and managing this exposure before an incident occurs.
+Our identity theft prevention guide for tax professionals covers the downstream consequences in detail.

-Not sure if your current security plan meets IRS and FTC requirements?
-Our tax cybersecurity specialists will review your written information security plan and identify compliance gaps — at no cost.
+Our tax cybersecurity specialists will review your written information security plan and identify compliance gaps at no cost.
+We work exclusively with tax professionals and understand the specific requirements of IRS Publication 4557 and the FTC Safeguards Rule.

 Frequently Asked Questions